aotara/aotara.github.io/_pages/about.md

 About me
 ======
-I am a recent PhD graduate in Statistics held jointly from the University of Edinburgh and Heriot-Watt University.
-My PhD was also in close collaboration with [Biomathematic and Statistics Scotland (BioSS)](https://www.bioss.ac.uk/people/rakeresola).
+I am a recent PhD graduate in Statistics held jointly from the University of Edinburgh and Heriot-Watt University and in close collaboration with [Biomathematic and Statistics Scotland (BioSS)](https://www.bioss.ac.uk/people/rakeresola).
 My PhD focusing on animal movement modelling for behavioural and ecological inference was completed through [MAC-MIGS CDT EPSRC-funded PhD studentship](https://www.mac-migs.ac.uk/people/#students) and supervised by [Prof Victor Elvira](https://victorelvira.github.io/index.html).
-Before my PhD, I completed my Masters in Mathematical Sciences at the [African Institute for MAthematical Sciences, Rwanda](https://aims.ac.rw/) under the supervision of [Dr. Gayawan Ezra](https://scholar.google.com/citations?user=p7fuaooAAAAJ&hl=en).
+Before my PhD, I completed my Masters in Mathematical Sciences at the [African Institute for Mathematical Sciences, Rwanda](https://aims.ac.rw/) under the supervision of [Dr. Gayawan Ezra](https://scholar.google.com/citations?user=p7fuaooAAAAJ&hl=en).

+Research Interest
+======
 I am an emerging researcher with an international academic background and interdisciplinary collaboration.
 My work sits at the interface of statistics, ecology, and environmental decision-making, translating complex movement data into behavioural inference that informs biodiversity conservation and marine spatial planning.

-Research Interest
-======
 My research interests revolves around movement ecology, spatial statistics and hidden Markov models applied to animal movement data and environmental data.

-, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

 Getting started
 ======